slatedocs/slate/source/includes/_BLEProtocol.md

 Neblina is programmed to stream information to the host as per its request.
 The maximum streaming frequency is 1kHz, and the users can reduce the streaming frequency to 1000/n, where n is an unsigned 16-bit positive integer.
 Regarding this command, we have the following data section with only 2 valid bytes:
 ###### Byte#4: n, LSB
 ###### Byte#5: n, MSB
+The representation is little-endian meaning that the least significant byte is put first, followed by higher order bytes, and finally ending with the most significant byte.
 Currently, the supporting streaming frequencies are multiplicands of 20, i.e., 50Hz, 50Hz/2, 50Hz/3, and so on.
 Therefore, the value of n should be set as a multiplicand of 20.
 Overall, the downsample command packet including both header and data sections has the following structure:

 |Byte 0 (subsystem)|Byte 1 (length)|Byte 2 (CRC)|Byte 3 (command) |Bytes 4-5|Bytes 6-19|
 |:----------------:|:-------------:|:----------:|:---------------:|:-------:|:--------:|